This snake is of conservation concern in Washington based on the small number of observations, patchy distribution, and lack of information.

 Similar to other snake species in Washington, ring-necked snakes are likely active from March through October varying somewhat from year to year and by location.

-For worldwide distribution of ring-necked snake and other species' information, check out NatureServe Explorer and the International Union for Conservation of Nature Red List.
+For a map of range-wide distribution and conservation status of this species, check out NatureServe Explorer and the International Union for Conservation of Nature Red List.

 Sensitivity to climate change